ahmed-rmdan/FastDish-frontend/README.md

 # FastDish App

 **FastDish App** is a full-stack Food Order web app with an integrated **Admin Dashboard**.
 It provides a seamless experience for users and full control for admins.
 ## Features ✨
 ### 👤 User
 - Responsive UI (desktop, tablet, mobile)
-- Browse and shop Meals by categories
+- Browse and shop Meals by Types
 - Meals search
 - Dynamic cart
 - Signup & Signin